syncfusion-content/maui-docs/MAUI/Maps/getting-started1.md

 * **Data labels** - You can show data labels using the [`MapShapeLayer.ShowDataLabels`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/showDataLabels.html) property and also, it is possible to show data labels only for the particular shapes/or show custom text using the [`MapShapeLayer.DataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/dataLabelMapper.html) property.

 * **Legend** - You can enable legend using the [`MapShapeLayer.Legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/legend.html) property.
-The icons color of the legend is applied based on the colors returned in the [`MapLegend SourceType`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeColorValueMapper.html) property.
+The icons color of the legend is applied based on the colors returned in the [`MapShapeLayer.ColorMappings`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeColorValueMapper.html) property.
 It is possible to customize the legend text customizations using the [`MapLegend.TextStyle`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeColorMappers.html) property.

 * **Tooltip** - You can enable tooltip for the shapes using the [`MapShapeLayer.
 ShowShapeTooltip`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayer/shapeTooltipBuilder.html) property.
 It will be called with the corresponding index every time when you interacts with the shapes i.e., while tapping in touch devices and hover enter in the mouse enabled devices.